 You Are Only Guilty If You Are Convicted

 College students being charged with possession of narcotics are perhaps at the greatest risk for receiving the most severe penalties.
 Like minors charged with possession of narcotics, college students also risk disqualification for subsidized school tuition funding.
 Again, depending on the details of the case (type of narcotic, amount of narcotic, intent to deliver/sell/distribute, previous criminal or misdemeanor charges, etc.), the young adult may face jail time, probation, hefty fines, a drug and alcohol assessment, court-ordered rehab, driver’s license suspension, etc.).

 For college students studying medicine or a related field, being charged with possession of narcotics can be especially devastating.
 If the student planned to be a doctor, nurse, pharmacist, pharmaceutical rep or virtually anything else in the medical or pharmaceutical industry and is convicted of possession of narcotics, these career paths are usually no longer an option.

 Milwaukee Criminal Defense Attorney Experienced in Drug Charges

-If you or a loved one is being charged with possession of narcotics or possession with narcotics with intent to deliver/sell/distribute, turn to Milwaukee drug lawyer and criminal defense attorney Tom Grieve.
-With Tom at your defense you stand the absolute best chance at getting these life-changing charges reduced or dropped.
+If you or a loved one is being charged with possession of narcotics or possession with intent to deliver/sell/distribute, turn to Milwaukee drug lawyer and criminal defense attorney Tom Grieve.
+With Tom at your defense, you stand the absolute best chance at getting these life-changing charges reduced or dropped.